siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 kubectl create -f <absolute-yaml-file-path>/monitor-app.yaml
 ```

-If the example siddhi app deployed successfully you can see the created deployment, service, and ingress in your cluster as follow.
+If the monitor siddhi app deployed successfully you can see the created deployment, service, and ingress in your cluster as follow.

 ```
 $ kubectl get deploy